Plant Therapy Essential Oils Review

 Plant Therapy Essential Oil Blends

-One of my favorite things about Young Living is their essential oil blends.
+One of my favorite things about Young Living is its essential oil blends.
 But Plant Therapy has some amazing blends as well.
-Like I mentioned earlier, I love their Germ Fighter blend which is very similar to Thieves from Young Living.
+As I mentioned earlier, I love their Germ Fighter blend which is very similar to Thieves from Young Living.

 They also have another blend called Citrus Burst that is similar to Citrus Fresh from Young Living.
 It smells really good!